monikakhanka/Learn-React/README.md

   - We can wrap the whole app into context and the value of context can be used everywhere
   - when used around a specific component only that component will have its value

 ## Redux toolkit

 - Install @reduxjs/toolkit and react-redux
 - Build our store
 - Connect our store to our app
 - Slice (cart slice)
 - dispatch (action)
 - Selector

+## Types of testing:

+- unit testing
+- integration testing
+- end to end testing

+## Setting up testing in our app

+- Install react testing library
+- Install jest
+- Install babel dependencies
+- Configure Babel (babel.config.js)
+- Configure parcel to disable default babel transpilation (.parcelrc)
+- Jest configuration - npx jest --init
+- install jsdom library
+- install @babel/preset-react #npm install --save-dev @babel/preset-react
+- add @babel/preset-react to babel.config.js in order to enable support for jsx syntax in tests
+- install @testing-library/jest-dom